shadowmoose/RedditDownloader/Argument Guide.md

 # List of arguments, in-depth:
-All arguments are optional, but some must be supplied in a group:
+All arguments are optional, but some must be supplied in a group (and are grouped as such):

 **-h, --help** -        show help message and exit